 If you need a new part and the manufacturer doesn’t sell them consider printing one for free at your local library.
 Some of the larger libraries have 3D printers and you can source the part from websites like Thingverse.

-If your shoes are scuffed beyond belief then consider buying leather dye from a quality shoe repair company.
-It’s easy to apply and although it will need retouching every so often ll make them look like brand new.
+If your shoes are showing lots of wear and tear then consider buying leather dye to repair scuff.
+It’s easy to apply and although it will need retouching every so often it’ll make them look like brand new.

-Replacing an elastic waistband that’s no longer stretchy.
-I do this all the time in pyjamas.
+By simply replacing an stretched elastic waistband you can give a garment a new lease of life.
+I do this all the time in pyjamas and boxers.
 This tutorial shows the removal of the old elastic before putting in the new elastic but sometimes the old elastic is stitched in place and it’s not possible to remove it.
 In this instance I simply leave the old elastic in place and just feed a new piece in to sit along side it.
 Works for me!

 Shaving pilling or fuzz off knitwear.
 Years ago I invested in an electric fabric shaver.
 It is amazing good at removing the little balls that accumulate on soft knitwear, making it look as good as new.
 A low-energy version is a sweater comb, which you can pick up in a lot of supermarkets.